ros2/design/articles/realtime.md

 However, a real-time system is not defined by low latency, but by a deterministic schedule: it must be guaranteed that the system finishes a certain task by a certain time.
 Therefore, it is important that the latency in the system be measurable and a maximum allowable latency for tasks be set.

-A real-time computer system needs both an operating system that can handle scheduling and memory allocation in real-time and user code that delivers deterministic execution.
+A real-time computer system needs both an operating system that operates in real-time and user code that delivers deterministic execution.
 Neither deterministic user code on a non-real-time operating system or nondeterministic code on a real-time operating system will result in real-time performance.

 Some examples of real-time environments:

 * The `RT_PREEMPT` Linux kernel patch, which modifies the Linux scheduler to be fully preemptible.
 (3)
 * Xenomai, a POSIX-compliant co-kernel (or hypervisor) that provides a real-time kernel cooperating with the Linux kernel.
-The Linux kernel is treated as an idle task of the real-time kernel's scheduler.
+The Linux kernel is treated as the idle task of the real-time kernel's scheduler (the lowest priority task).
 * RTAI, an alternative co-kernel solution.
 * QNX Neutrino, a POSIX-compliant real-time operating system for mission-critical systems.